nikhilsingla11/EmailDemoApp/README.md

 # EmailDemoApp
-I've created sinmple iOS Appication and uses nodejs application with bunch of APIs to access and manipulate data providede by you.
+I've created simple iOS Appication and uses nodejs application with bunch of APIs to access and manipulate data providede by you.

 API's